NecoJac/ada-2024-project-laughtodeath666/README.md

    Select relevant data and visualization tools, complete and improve the final story presentation.

 ## Organization within the team
-- Shengze: Diversity Outlier Investigation.
+- Shengze: Diversity Outlier Investigation, organize the data story blog
-- Shuhua: Study the impact of events on preference duration
+- Shuhua: Study the impact of events on preference duration, organize the GitHub repository
-- Xuanrui: Frequency domain analysis, time series fitting and forecasting
+- Xuanrui: Frequency domain analysis, time series fitting and forecasting, organize the data story blog
-- Xinran: Relate the content strategies with the analysis of duration preferences
+- Xinran: Relate the content strategies with the analysis of duration preferences, organize the data story
-- Xinyue: Build a framework to tell the data story
+- Xinyue: Build a framework to tell the data story, organize the data story

 ## Quickstart